cs-ed/impacts-msrobertsGHS/README.md

 Prerequisite: A grade of C or better in Integrated Math I or Accelerated Math I

 This document is a lesson that I will implement while teaching the impacts of computing on society.
-It will address Big Idea 5, the impact of computing.
+It will address Big Idea 5.

 ## Plan